Section 17: What’s Really Going On? What do I need to know?

 Don’t worry if you don’t have all of this information.
 The tool can still help you figure out what to do.

 We have done our best to break down the new rules correctly.
-But we still aren’t sure how they will work in practice.
 This tool may not be perfect.
 No matter what result you get from the Eligibility Tool, you should talk with your healthcare provider.

 - To start, click on the blue "play" button below.